wxguychris/wxguychris.github.io/index.md

 This [bookmarklet](#learn-more) will expand all hidden replies, regardless of the depth of those replies.
 When you click the bookmarklet, each visible "View __n__ replies to __username__" link will be clicked, repeating until there are no more hidden replies.

-This option loads all information faster, but at the cost of increased network traffic, browser workload, and load on the ServiceNow communities site.
+This option loads all replies with fewer clicks, but at the cost of increased network traffic, browser workload, and load on the ServiceNow communities site.
+If you experience performance issues with this bookmarklet, try the [less intensive version](#expand-next-layer).

 #### Bookmarklets